Hdt80bro/FA-Binary-Patches/README.md

 This are some binary patches for Supreme Commander Forged Alliance.

-To apply them build or get the pacther itself from here
+To apply them build or get the patcher itself from here

 https://github.com/FAETHER/FA_Patcher